MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/sql-connection-get-started.md

   - lancedmicrosoft
 ---

-# Get started with connecting to SQL Server from Power Apps
+# Get started with connecting to SQL from Power Apps

 To connect to SQL from Power Apps, you can use the following methods: